spiros3p/Radio-Management-Server-thesis/README.md

 The present repository consists of 2 submodules (*repositories*)
 * an Angular Frontend application found [here](https://github.com/spiros3p/angular-frontend-tmf639)
 * and a NodeJS - Express backend application found [here](https://github.com/spiros3p/nodejs-AuthAPI/)
+* in order to have complete functionality, we use the [JSON-SERVER](https://github.com/typicode/json-server) for a mock REST API server that serves the resources, since developing that backend application was not part of my work.

 ## Initialization
 * Download/clone the repository on your local system using the flag --recursive (*to download the content of both submodules*)